 It is our goal to place horses into “forever” homes where they will be wanted and cared for properly for the rest of their lives.
 We strive to find the perfect horse for your lifestyle, home and your heart.
-Omega Horse Rescue reserves the right to deny adoption applications for whatever reason.
+Omega Horse Rescue reserves the right to deny adoption applications for any reason.
 Horses are shown by appointment only with an approved application.

 Adopters cannot breed, race or resell any equine adopted from Omega Horse Rescue.

-2. Once contacted send pictures of barn and fencing
+2. Once contacted send pictures of barn and fencing.

-3. Once approved, visit can be scheduled
+3. Once approved a visit can be scheduled.

 Each horse has: coggins, vaccines with boosters, full medical evaluation, riding evaluation, +/-dental, +/- professional training

 Want more information?
 Email Kelly at email@example.com or

 We love our Foster Farms!